 We learned on our walk that the Irish are serious about a lot more than just stouts and whiskies, they’re serious about their ringbuoys as well…

 So I take it that the lads have stolen these things on more than one occasion.
-I mean, the Shannon River is no Chattahoochee, I don’t know that you’re going to want to float down it.
+I mean, the Shannon River is no Chattahoochee (in that I don’t imagine it gets hotter than a hootchie cootchie), so I don’t know why one would want to want to float down it.

 We ducked into a pub for a pint to kill some time before the match.
 When we told the bar maid we were going to the game, she had a look of surprise as there was no game scheduled tonight.
 The bartender from yesterday must have gotten mixed up but the good news was that a soccer game was scheduled for Sunday!
 So that was even better news – Cork City vs. Limerick, also at the new stadium.